Zakat on Gold

-People also face trouble when calculating Zakat on gold jewellery.
-This confusion mainly occurs due to lack of clear information on the subject.
-At first you need to know that zakat is only due on gold or silver jewelry.
-There is no Zakat due on platinum or palladium, Diamonds and gemstones like pearls, sapphires, rubies, corals, etc.
+People also face trouble when calculating Zakat on gold jewelry.
+This confusion mainly occurs due to a lack of clear information on the subject.
+At first, you need to know that zakat is only due on gold or silver jewelry.
+There is no Zakat due on platinum or palladium, Diamonds, and gemstones like pearls, sapphires, rubies, corals, etc.

-If your gold jewellery is made up of a mixture of metals you are only required to pay Zakat on the gold.
+If your gold jewelry is made up of a mixture of metals you are only required to pay Zakat on the gold.
 You can also give actual gold in Zakat.
-For example, if someone has gold jewellery that weighs 100 grams, they can give 2.5 grams of gold as Zakat on the jewellery.
+For example, if someone has gold jewelry that weighs 100 grams, they can give 2.5 grams of gold as Zakat on the jewelry.

-If there are diamonds, gemstones, pearls etc, set within your gold jewellery, take it to a professional jeweler when you need to find out the weight of the gold.
+If there are diamonds, gemstones, pearls, etc, set within your gold jewelry, take it to a professional jeweler when you need to find out the weight of the gold.
 A professional jeweler will have the knowledge and experience required to assess the weight of the gems and will be able to give you the best approximate weight of the stones.
-Now to calculate Zakat on your gold jewellery ,you can use this simple method.
+Now to calculate Zakat on your gold jewelry, you can use this simple method.

-The total weight of jewellery – the weight of other stones x the price of gold x 2.5%
+The total weight of jewelry – the weight of other stones x the price of gold x 2.5%

 Before giving Zakat subtract your monthly expenditures from your zakat eligible assets.
 For example, your assets for the year total $15,000 and your expenditures total $8,000.
 So you will be paying $7,000 ($15,000 – $8,000 = $7,000) as Zakat.